drakkan/sftpgo/docs/full-configuration.md

 ]
 ```

 where `id_rsa`, `id_ecdsa` and `id_ed25519`, in this example, are files containing your generated keys.
-You can use absolute paths or paths relative to the configuration directory.
+You can use absolute paths or paths relative to the configuration directory specified via the `--config-dir` serve flag.
+By default the configuration directory is the working directory.

 If you want the default host keys generation in a directory different from the config dir, please specify absolute paths to files named `id_rsa`, `id_ecdsa` or `id_ed25519` like this: